Yumingg/academic_homepage/content/home/projects.md

   view: 2
   flip_alt_rows: false
 ---
-I actively invest in crypto venture projects with technical contributions in token economics, cryptography and distributed systems.
+I actively invest in crypto venture projects with technical contributions in decentralization.
+Some of my recent interests are as follows.

+1. New applications in zero-knowledge proof.
+2. Novel proof mechanism.
+3. Novel economical design.
+4. New consensus algorithm with solid theory.
+5. New progress on anonymous communication/transaction.

 Here are my favourite portfolio selections (altcoin).